Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

 (the second equality holds because $r-1 \leq \frac d2 - 1 \leq d-2$).
 Therefore $v_\varphi(\sigma) = v_\varphi(\tau)$.

-For simplices occurring in step (c), the matching only involves changes in the connected components not containing the first vertex (i.e.\ connected components of type $A_k$).
-Therefore Lemma \ref{lemma:An-weighted} applies. \end{proof}
+For simplices occurring in case (c), the matching only involves changes in the connected components not containing the first vertex (i.e.\ connected components of type $A_k$).
+Therefore Lemma \ref{lemma:An-acyclic-weighted} applies. \end{proof}